metadatacenter-attic/deprecated-CEDAR-to-NCBI-Pipeline/README.md

-## Welcome to the CEDAR-to-NCBI data Submission Pipeline
+## Welcome to the CEDAR-to-NCBI Data Submission Pipeline

 **Introduction**

-The CEDAR-to-NCBI pipeline helps investigators and curators to edit and validate ontology-controlled metadata, and it provides a seamless interface to transmit datasets to the NCBI from the CEDAR Workbench.
-The CEDAR-to-NCBI pipeline may improve quality of metadata hosted by the NCBI and accelerate the broader goal of data FAIRness.
-Furthermore, this pipeline can be adapted to other NCBI and non-NCBI repositories.
+The CEDAR-to-NCBI data submission pipeline helps investigators and curators to edit and validate ontology-controlled metadata, and it provides a seamless interface to transmit datasets to the NCBI from the CEDAR Workbench.
+The CEDAR-to-NCBI pipeline attempts to improve quality of metadata hosted by the NCBI and accelerate the broader goal of data FAIRness.

 **Do you have a CEDAR login?**

-We assume you have already obtained an account at CEDAR.
-However, if you do not have one, you can create it [CEDAR Signup](https://auth.metadatacenter.org/auth/realms/CEDAR/login-actions/registration?client_id=cedar-angular-app).
+To use this pipeline, you will need an account on the CEDAR Workbench.
+If you do not have one, you can [create one](https://auth.metadatacenter.org/auth/realms/CEDAR/login-actions/registration?client_id=cedar-angular-app).

 **We have made NCBI submission process simple for you.**